rnpbr/opennetworking-docs/docs/en/Ferramentas/index.md

 | zabbix-agent | 172.10.10.117 | Zabbix |
 | zabbix-database | 172.10.10.118 | Zabbix |

 These fixed IPs ensure stable and facilitated communication between the tools and the labs configured in **Containerlab**.
-This allows you to integrate multiple monitoring tools efficiently without having to redefine network configurations for each new lab.
+With this, you can efficiently integrate multiple monitoring tools without having to redefine network configurations for each new lab.

 ---

-This addition includes the Docker network configuration, the explanation about the fixed IPs, and how they facilitate the integration of tools into your lab environment.
+This addition includes the Docker network configuration, the explanation of the fixed IPs, and how they facilitate the integration of the tools in your lab environment.

 ## :material-tools: **Future Tools**